AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 ### Key Features of Document-based Authoring and WYSIWYG Authoring

-Document-based Authoring  offers a basic set of features and WYSIWYG Authoring unlocks additional capabilities beyond the Document-based Authoring , empowering you to build more complex and interactive forms.
+Document-based Authoring offers a basic set of features and WYSIWYG Authoring unlocks additional capabilities beyond the Document-based Authoring, empowering you to build more complex and interactive forms.
 The key features of both Document-based Authoring and WYSIWYG Authoring are:

 #### Document-based Authoring features